Christmas Markets Beyond Vienna: Strasbourg, Tallinn, and Budapest with Kids

 Where to Stay

 Stay in the Petite France quarter (the half-timbered postcard quarter).
 Hotel Beaucour or Hotel Cardinal de Rohan are family-friendly.
-Apartments via the standard rental sites work well for families.
+We usually start with Strasbourg Petite France apartments on Booking for the kitchenette and stroller-friendly buildings.

 Tallinn, Estonia: A Storybook Old Town